Imprint Data Protection

 a) Description and scope of data processing

 Our website uses cookies.
-Cookies are text files that are stored in the Internet browser or by the Internet browser on the user's computer system.
-When a user accesses a website, a cookie can be stored on the user's operating system.
-This cookie contains a characteristic string that allows the browser to be uniquely identified when the website is accessed again.
+Cookies are text files that are stored in the internet browser or by the internet browser on the user's computer system.
+When a user visits a website, a cookie may be stored on the user's operating system.
+This cookie contains a characteristic string that enables the browser to be uniquely identified when the website is visited again.
 We use cookies to make our website more user-friendly.
-Some elements of our website require that the accessing browser can be identified even after a page change.
-We also use cookies on our website that enable analysis of users' surfing behavior.
+Some elements of our website require that the visiting browser can be identified even after changing pages.
+We also use cookies on our website that enable us to analyze user surfing behavior.
 The user data collected in this way is pseudonymized using technical precautions.
-It is therefore no longer possible to assign the data to the accessing user.
+Therefore, it is no longer possible to assign the data to the visiting user.
 The data is not stored together with other personal data of the users.

 b) Legal basis for data processing

-The legal basis for the processing of personal data using cookies is Article 6 Paragraph 1 Letter f EU GDPR.
+The legal basis for the processing of personal data using cookies is Art.
+6 (1) (f) EU GDPR.

 c) Purpose of processing

 The purpose of using technically necessary cookies is to simplify the use of websites for users.
 Some functions of our website cannot be offered without the use of cookies.
-For this it is necessary that the browser is recognized even after a page change.
-The user data collected through technically necessary cookies is not used to create user profiles.
-The analysis cookies are used for the purpose of improving the quality of our website and its content.
-Through the analysis cookies we learn how the website is used and can therefore continually optimize our offering.
-These purposes also include our legitimate interest in the processing of personal data in accordance with Article 6 (1) (f) of the EU GDPR.
+For these functions, it is necessary that the browser is recognized even after changing pages.
+The user data collected by technically necessary cookies is not used to create user profiles.
+The use of analysis cookies is for the purpose of improving the quality of our website and its content.
+The analysis cookies tell us how the website is used and can therefore continually optimize our offering.
+Our legitimate interest in processing personal data according to Art.
+6 (1) (f) EU GDPR also lies in these purposes.

 d) Duration of storage, possibility of objection and removal

-Cookies are stored on the user's computer and transmitted to our site by the user.
-Therefore, as a user, you also have full control over the use of cookies.
-By changing the settings in your internet browser, you can deactivate or restrict the transmission of cookies.
-Cookies that have already been saved can be deleted at any time.
+Cookies are stored on the user's computer and transmitted from there to our website.
+Therefore, you, as the user, have full control over the use of cookies.
+You can deactivate or restrict the transmission of cookies by changing the settings in your internet browser.
+Cookies that have already been stored can be deleted at any time.
 This can also be done automatically.
-If cookies are deactivated for our website, it may no longer be possible to fully use all functions of the website.
+If cookies are deactivated for our website, you may no longer be able to fully use all of the website's functions.

 7.Online marketing